Alcohol Abuse Amongst The Elderly: A Complete Guide

 Just as there are different reasons why people start consuming alcohol or drugs, there is a wide range of symptoms—both physical and mental—that may reveal an addiction.
 These symptoms may be in plain sight, but they can also be hidden away, because they’re only partaking in their addiction in solitude.
 Some of these symptoms include:

 Alcoholism doesn’t stop once you hit a certain age.
-While it may sound easy to chalk up an alcoholic’s tendencies to “he’s lived a long life already and earned the right to make his own decisions,” there is no specific age where it’s okay for you to be consuming mass amounts of alcohol.
+While it may sound easy to chalk up alcohol abuse in seniors to “he’s lived a long life already and earned the right to make his own decisions,” there is no specific age where it’s okay for you to be consuming mass amounts of alcohol.

 The National Council on Alcohol and Drug Dependence points out that up to 11 percent of elderly hospital admissions are because of drug- and alcohol-related issues.
 This is a similar rate to elderly people being admitted to the hospital because of heart attacks, which can also be caused by prolonged alcoholism.
 The alcohol-related admissions number increases to 14 percent relating to emergency room visitations, and the rate at which the elderly are admitted to psychiatric hospitals due to alcohol or drugs is 20 percent.